hartenthaler/hh_extended_family/readme.md

 <a name="upgrade"></a>
 ## Upgrade

-To update simply replace the hh_extended_family files with the new ones from the latest download.
+To update simply replace the hh_extended_family files with the new ones from the latest release.

 <a name="translation"></a>
 ## Translation